The Future of AI in Lending

 • Faster development and deployment cycles for new or recalibrated models

-• Unlocking the possibilities within large datasets
+• Unlocking value from large and complex datasets

-Some of the use cases for machine learning solutions have a direct impact on the bottom line — improving credit risk assessment can decrease charge-offs.
 Others are less direct but still meaningful.
-For instance, machine learning models might increase efficiency and allow further automation.
+AI for lending can increase efficiency and allow further automation.
 This takes the pressure off your underwriting team, even when application volume is extremely high, and results in faster decisions for applicants, which can improve your customer experience.

-Incorporating large data sets into their decisions also allows lenders to expand their lending universe without taking on additional risk.
+By incorporating larger and more diverse datasets into their decisions also allows lenders to expand their lending universe without taking on additional risk.
 For example, they may now be able to offer risk-appropriate credit lines to consumers that traditional scoring models can’t score.

-Hurdles to adoption of machine learning in lending
+Hurdles to adoption of AI in lending

 Explainability comes down to transparency and trust.
 Financial institutions have to trust that machine learning models will continue to outperform traditional models to make them a worthwhile investment.
 The models also have to be transparent and explainable for financial institutions to meet regulatory fair lending requirements.